 Data policies, legal aspects and market analysis (fishery and marine sciences)

-This activity consists of two main areas: identification data sharing policies and legal aspects as well as a market analysis for fishery and marine scientific.
+This activity consists of two main areas: identification data sharing policies and legal aspects as well as a market analysis for fishery and marine science.
 The following sections provide further details around these activities.
 FAO’s inputs to the project will focus on legal interoperability.
 Engineering will focus on the production of the market analysis, whereas CNR’s role is in technical analysis.

 Regarding achievement around Data Sharing Policies and Legal Aspects (fishery and marine sciences datasets FAO facilitated community interactions through events, mailing, bilateral meetings.
 This comprised a Strategic data workshop held (May 2015); FAO inventoried additional requirements for secure data storage and exchange of Fisheries data, including machine-to-machine interactions and a presentation of the iMarine secure data exchange opportunities at 2 community events; a global network of marine scientists working on marine protected areas, and internally to the semantic web interest group.
 An analysis of legal barriers in sharing fishery & marine sciences datasets was conducted and discussion of Roll-out1 paper with Legal offices in FAO and CNR; Preparation of document completed in July.